You need a strong customer-focus: in a healthcare setting the most important customer is the patient.

 Healthcare operations and management is all about keeping hospitals, doctors’ surgeries, ambulance services – in fact, every single facet of the healthcare system – running smoothly, effectively and to budget.
 An army of professionals work hard behind the scenes to make sure that patients and staff are happy, IT systems are working, healthcare buildings are safe and figures are adding up.
-More than 2.2 million people work in the UK health sector, which makes the healthcare sector a fantastic place for graduates to embark on a successful and fulfilling management career.

 What kind of work can I do in healthcare operations and management?

 You don’t need a health-related degree to work in healthcare management.
 It covers a huge range of options so, whatever your degree, there is bound to be something to suit you.
 Healthcare organisations recruit graduates with leadership potential to manage areas such as:

 - human resources

 Where could I find work in the healthcare sector?

 The majority of the UK public use the National Health Service and while it’s certainly a major graduate employer, there are other options.
 A growing independent sector offers private care to patients and requires high-calibre graduates.
 The private sector runs services such as care homes for the elderly, those with mental health problems and disabled people, as well as many hospitals and clinics.

 Four of the largest independent healthcare organisations in the UK are HCA Healthcare, Bupa, Spire Healthcare, BMI Healthcare and Nuffield Health.
 Other healthcare employers include voluntary organisations, the armed forces, large companies and universities.

 How can I get a graduate healthcare management job?